akaboyo/customer-segmentation-project/README.md

 - Set measurable objectives aligned to commercial outcomes.

 ### 2. Data Understanding
 - Imported purchase behaviour and transaction datasets.
+- Installed the necessary libraries and loaded the datasets.
+Used readxl to load the Excel file while the read.csv function was used to load the CSV file.
 - Established a data dictionary and profile of variables (Lifestage, Premium Customer, brand, pack size, etc.).
+- checked the structure and summary of the datasets.

 ### 3. Data Preparation
 - Cleaned and merged datasets into `merged_data.csv`.
+- Visualized the cleaned TOT_SALES data.
 - Created derived fields (e.g., pack size and brand name).
 - Structured customer-level and store-level metrics.

 ### 4. Exploratory Data Analysis (EDA)
-- Analysed key trends by Lifestage and affluence segments.
+- Analysed key trends by Lifestage, Premium_Customer, and purchasing behaviour segments.
 - Visualised distribution of spend, transaction size and pack size preferences.

 ### 5. Customer Segmentation